erenyurtcu/erenyurtcu/README.md

 ---

-### :woman_technologist: About Me :
+:man_technologist: About Me :

 I am a Computer Engineering Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- :telescope: I’m working freelance as a Full-Stack Developer

-- :seedling: I freelance as a Full-Stack Developer.
+:computer: I freelance as a Full-Stack Developer.

-- :zap: When I'm not busy with other tasks, I'm usually cooking up some game projects.
+:joystick: When I'm not busy with other tasks, I'm usually cooking up some game projects.